North Korea sends clear message with missile parade on eve of Olympics

 A new date

 North Korea has been holding military parades since the early days of Kim Il Sung's reign.
-The grainy images of soldiers marching in front bare undeniable similarities to the images that come from North Korea today.
+The grainy images of soldiers marching in front bear undeniable similarities to those that come from North Korea today.

 These displays of military might aren't a specific North Korean phenomenon.
 They date back to Roman times, when the city would celebrate victories of generals and their armies.